Jala3400/Logo_to_ASCII/docs/faq.md

 - **Can we mix multiple character sets (dicts)?**
     Yes, you can use multiple dicts separated by a comma: `-d box_all,blocks`.

-- **The edges look a bit cloudy**
+- **The result is not detailed**
+    There are a few solutions
+  - Use `--dict all` to use all the ASCII characters.
-    You can give a higher value to `-m`, like 0.9 or 0.99, which results in sharper edges.
+  - Give a higher value to `-m`, like 0.9 or 0.99, which can results in sharper edges in black and white images.
 This is usually a problem with really bright images.